 Another benefit that comes with using a whitelabel services is you can reach new clients while having enough time to focus on building your business even further.

 If you want to find out more on how this works click here.

 Results are what’s important.
 Focusing on every single detail will inevitably result in burn-out, frustration or tasks taking more time than needed to be completed.
 When delegating we are looking for clear results, not absolute perfection.

 It’s normal to want to stay on top of every little detail, thinking this is the best way to make sure nothing goes wrong but, the fact of the matter is, we aren’t designed to be micromanaged.
 If you want to get the best performance out of your team, assign the expectation or the result you need, as well as giving them a deadline.
 Let them use their skills and expertise to complete it.
 There’s a fine line between monitoring progress and creating a bottleneck in the process.
 Be sure to understand the difference.

 But how do you monitor delegated tasks without slowing down the project?

 What are your goals?
 If your intention is to check in and to make sure people are doing it “right,” you are most likely micromanaging.
 Instead, if you want people and the project to be successful, you are already heading in the right direction.
-If your intention is ego-focused and your purpose is solely about that, then you cannot monitor progress effectively, you will most likely only monitor if things are done to your liking without taking into consideration the actual business project’s growth.
+You cannot monitor progress effectively if things are done to your liking without taking into consideration the actual business project’s growth.